Types of Girl about the Globe (GatG) – Beach GatG, Party GatG, Sailing GatG, Wine GatG

-Most of the beaches on Hvar have stones instead of sand but the sea is safe to take a dip.
-If you are brave enough to bare all for no tan lines, there is a nudist beach on Jerolim Island.
-If you prefer to stay bikini-clad Dubovica beach is a wonderful little beach with a pretty cove.
-Outside Carpe Diem club is also a good beach.
+Most of the beaches on Hvar have stones instead of sand, but the sea is safe to take a dip.
+If you are brave enough to bear all for no tan lines, there is a nudist beach on Jerolim Island.
+If you prefer to stay bikini-clad, Dubovica Beach is a wonderful little beach with a pretty cove.
+Outside the Carpe Diem club is also a good beach.

 Hvar is good for the active solo.
 You’ll find some good walks from the town or go swimming at one of the beaches on the island.
 Rent an e-bike and cycle to Stari Grad, one of the oldest towns in Europe, or kayak around it instead.

 Hike to the abandoned village of Malo Grablje or opt for a half-day tour to ensure that you don't get lost and to discover why the residents left here in the 1950s.
 A local dinner is also included. * Check prices and dates for abandoned village hike

 One of the things to do in Hvar for adrenalin junkies is to skydive over the island strapped to an instructor.
 With amazing views, you may even be lucky enough to catch a glimpse of Italy during your tandem skydive.